-Next, a check for follow-up activities takes place.
+At this later stage it will be checked if there are several follow-up activities.
 If there is only one existing activity the user will be assigned the status of an actor who is responsible for all tasks.
 There are several possibilities to continue with the process and to check if the mail entails a corresponding decision.

 Afterwards, the user will receive the status of an actor assigned to the task.
 Process variables will then be generated and the process forwarded.
-An e-mail will also be sent if desired.

-All e-mails that had been answered will be moved to the folder errorMessages if this folder already exists.
-The initial e-mail which forwarded the whole process will be moved to the configurated folder.
+An e-mail will also be sent if this is desired.
+All e-mails which had been answered will be moved to the folder errorMessages if this folder already exists.
+The initial e-mail which forwarded the whole process will be moved to the especially configurated folder.